jhgrosvenor/jhgrosvenor.github.io/_posts/2022-11-29-Market-DashBoard-P1.md

 tags: [yfiannce,markets,dashboard,python]
 ---

-This article is going to step through the initial steps to creating a market dashboard.
+This article is going to step through the initial steps of creating a market dashboard.
 We will be using the yfiance package to pull market data from Yahoo Finance.

 In Part 1, we will cover:
 - Collecting and Structuring Data